max124125/RXL-3D-printer-Project/README.md

 Current reliability/setup issues:
 -Hotend wires occasionally (>1%) interfere with belts and Klicky probe (Mostly solved but, refined wire harness still needed though)
 -Screen to help monitor printer and edit/cancel prints on the fly (screen does not turn on, furthur testing needed)
--Camera to view prints (Camera does not seem to work, more testing needed)
+-Camera to view prints (Camera works, but new Pi power supply is needed)
 -Nozzle Cleaner and purge fully incorporated but will likely need to be improved when the MMU is added.

 Quality of life upgrades to be done:
--Print Bed cable carrier needs to be added.
+-Print Bed cable carrier needs to be fixed at the termination point.
 -Rear acrylic panel still needs to be added
--Lighting to encloosure
+-Add lighting to enclosure
 -Drawers at front